RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

                          Processed in a single cycle
 ```

-For highly repetitive tasks, like searching for a specific character in a massive string, the performance gain is enormous.
+For repetitive tasks, like searching for a specific character in a long string, the performance gain is great.

-##### A Concrete Example: Finding `+`
+##### SIMD example: Finding `+`

 In our project, we need to find all the `+` characters.